A. Gary Anderson

 Marlo Raveendran, faculty

-Sharing a Love of Learning With Real-world Lessons
+Sharing Love of Learning with Real-world Lessons

 UCR MBA professor Marlo Raveendran, at one of the best business schools, blends research on organization design with a love for World of Warcraft.